Khamis Abakar

-Khamis Abdallah Abakar (خميس عبد الله أبكر; 30 March 1964 – 14 June 2023) also known as Khamis Abakar was a Sudanese politician, marginalized groups rights activist and former army commander who served as the Governor of West Darfur from 2021 until his assassination.
+Khamis Abdallah Abakar (خميس عبد الله أبكر; 30 March 1964 – 14 June 2023) was a Sudanese politician, marginalized groups rights activist and former army commander who served as the Governor of West Darfur from 2021 until he was kidnapped and executed by the Rapid Support Forces paramilitary group in 2023 during the Geneina Massacre.

 Prior to being governor, Abakar headed a faction of the Sudanese Liberation Movement, which fought the Sudanese military and Janjaweed (later the Rapid Support Forces) during the War in Darfur.
 In 2020, Abakar's faction of the SLM signed the Juba Peace Agreement, and Abakar was appointed Governor of West Darfur a year later.

 Early life and War in Darfur

 Abakar took part in the war in Darfur in 2003, rising to the position of vice-president of the Sudan Liberation Army (SLA), along with being the leader of Masalit soldiers in the group.
 In 2006, Khamis Abakar was cited by Human Rights Watch during his time as a commander in the Sudan Liberation Army for forcibly conscripting Masalit refugee teenagers from Chadian refugee camps.
 Sometime in 2006, a faction of the SLA led by Abakar split off from the SLA during peace talks in Asmara.
 This sect of the SLA allied with other rebel groups that same year to create the short-lived Allied Revolutionary Forces of Western Sudan.

 In 2011, Abakar's faction of the SLA rejoined Abdulwahid al-Nur's faction of the SLA.